-Isothermal Community College is a comprehensive two-year institution.
-The purpose of the comprehensive college is to provide appropriate economical and convenient learning opportunities for all citizens beyond the normal high school age.
-The various programs include two-year college parallel and technical programs, one-year vocational programs, a variety of educational programs for adults, and guidance services for in-school and out-of-school citizens.
-Isothermal Community College offers help for the student in developing the understandings, dispositions, and habits required for living effectively.
+Statement of Purpose of College.
+Isothermal Community College is a comprehensive two-year institution whose purpose is to provide appropriate, economical and convenient learning opportunities for all citizens beyond the compulsory high school age and who have left the public schools.
+The various programs include two-year college parallel and technical programs, one-year vocational programs, certificate programs, a variety of continuing education programs for adults, and guidance services for in-school and out-of-school citizens.
+Isothermal Community College offers help for citizens in developing and improving the understandings, dispositions, skills, and habits required for living more effectively.

-The major aims of this institution are:
+The major aims of this institution are to provide:

-To provide two years of transferable college credit for students desiring to transfer to four-year colleges.
+Two years of college parallel education which is transferable to four-year colleges and universities.

-To provide two years of technical education appropriate to the needs of the individual and the community.
-To provide vocational education for persons desiring to prepare for a trade or upgrade themselves in their present jobs.
+2. Two years of technical education appropriate to the needs of the individual and the community.

+Vocational education for persons desiring to prepare for a trade or upgrade their skills.

-To provide an adult program based on community needs such as basic education courses for grades 1-8, high school equivalency certificate, and cultural and community service programs.
+Adult programs based on community needs such as basic education, high school equivalency certificate or diploma, self-enrichment, and cultural and community service programs.

-To provide a program of guidance and instruction which will help all students become effective members of a democratic society.
+5. A program of guidance and instruction which will help all citizens become more effective members of a democratic society.